PCOS Treatment in Pakistan: Complete Natural Guide

 - You experience severe depression or anxiety

-- You have heavy, prolonged bleeding episodes
+- You have heavy, prolonged bleeding

-PCOS Myths vs Facts — Pakistan Edition
+PCOS Myths vs Facts, Pakistan Edition

-Myth: “PCOS means you can’t have children.”
+Myth: “PCOS means you cannot have children.”

 Myth: “Just lose weight and PCOS will go away.”